EvotecIT/Mailozaurr/Docs/Find-SPFRecord.md

 ```

 ### -AsObject
-Returns an object rather than string based represantation for name servers (for easier display purposes)
+Returns an object rather than string based representation for name servers (for easier display purposes)

 ```yaml
 Type: SwitchParameter